vertica/vertica-sqlalchemy-dialect/README.md

 ## Verifying Your Installation

-1. Create a file (e.g. `validate.py`) that contains the following Python sample code, which connects to Snowflake and displays the Snowflake version:
+1. Create a file (e.g. `validate.py`) that contains the following Python sample code, which connects to Vertica and displays the Vertica version:

     ```python
     from sqlalchemy import create_engine